-Interlink Electronics, Inc. An - GuruFocus.com
+INTERLINK ELECTRONICS, INC. AN - GuruFocus.com

 PR Newswire

-IRVINE, Calif., May 1, 2023 /PRNewswire/ -- Interlink Electronics, Inc. (NASDAQ: LINK), a world-leading trusted technology partner in the rapidly advancing world of human-machine interface devices, sensors, membrane switches and other cutting-edge technologies, is pleased to announce the appointment of Dr. Sreeni Rao, PhD, as General Manager of the company's Gas, Environmental and Air Quality Sensing Division, consisting of the SPEC Sensors and KWJ Engineering operations that the company acquired in December 2022.
+IRVINE, Calif., May 4, 2023 /PRNewswire/ -- Interlink Electronics, Inc. (NASDAQ: LINK), a world-leading trusted technology partner in the rapidly advancing world of human-machine interface devices, sensors, membrane switches and other cutting-edge technologies, is pleased to announce that it has received a $550,000 add-on order for its force-sensing resistors from a global medical device company.
+These sensors will be incorporated into the customer's product as a key safety device.

-Dr. Rao has over 25 years' of technical and business leadership experience in sensors, semiconductors and printed circuits with premier technology companies.
-He served most recently as Head of Gas and Environmental Sensors and Senior Director of Strategic Marketing for TDK Inc. since 2017.
-Prior to that, he served as Vice President, Marketing and Product Management, for Qualtré, a MEMS motion sensor start-up acquired by Panasonic, and as General Manager, Integrated Linear Products, for Analog Devices, Inc. He has also led the MEMS and Miniaturized Gas Sensing Standards Task Force for SEMI, the global industry association that unites the entire microelectronics manufacturing and design supply chain.
-Dr. Rao brings both high-level technical and business management expertise to Interlink, with a PhD in Electrical and Computer Engineering from the University of California, Irvine, and an Executive MBA from Northeastern University.

-"Sreeni's wide range of scientific and executive skills, including technical product development, product management, strategic marketing and general management, will be an invaluable resource as we expand our business in gas, environmental and air quality sensing," said Steven N. Bronson, Interlink's CEO and Chairman.
-"We believe this area has tremendous potential for growth and we are committed to investing the necessary resources."
+"We are delighted that our valued customer has placed this order," said Steven Bronson, Interlink's CEO, President and Chairman.
+"It validates our belief that our force-sensing resistor technology has an important role to play in the medical equipment field, and we continue to explore this and other markets."

 About Interlink Electronics, Inc.